ilastik/ilastik/Readme.md

 ilastik is a collection of workflows, designed to guide you through a sequence of steps.
 You can select a new workflow, or load an existing one, via the [startup screen][startup].
-The specific steps vary between workflows, but there are some common elements like [data selection][data-selection] and [data navigation][data-navigation].
+The specific steps vary between workflows, but there are some common elements such as [data selection][data-selection] and [data navigation][data-navigation].
 See more details on the [documentation page][documentation].

 ## Support